 This is part of a series of posts on Romans.
 Click here for the contents page.

-Now we have appreciated the great news of Romans 9-11, we are at last ready to look at the C2-B1 section (Romans 9:6-29), about which there has been much debate.
+Now we have appreciated the great news of Romans 9-11, we are at last ready to look at Romans 9:6-29 (the second section of Romans 9-11), about which there has been much debate.
 We will see that this section actually fits comfortably with the rest of Romans 9-11.
 The context and clarity of the rest of Romans 9-11 will help us to check that we are staying on the right track as we go through this section.
-The matching C2-B2 section (Romans 11:1-32), which discusses many of the same concepts as this section, will be particularly useful in helping us to understand this section, as will Romans 3:1-4:25, which is the matching section to Romans 9-11 in the structure of the whole letter.
+Romans 11:1-32, which is the matching section to this section in the structure of Romans 9-11 and discusses many of the same concepts, will be particularly useful in helping us to understand this section.
+Romans 3:1-4:25, which is the matching section to Romans 9-11 in the structure of the whole letter, will also aid our understanding of this section.

 “ Then what advantage has the Jew?
 Or what is the value of circumcision?
 Much in every way.
 To begin with, the Jews were entrusted with the oracles of God.
 What if some were unfaithful?
 Does their faithlessness nullify the faithfulness of God?
 By no means!”

 In chapter 3, Paul briefly introduces one advantage that ethnic Israelites have: ‘to begin with, the Jews were entrusted with the oracles of God’, but doesn’t discuss this any further.
 He has been holding back until chapter 9 to consider this in more detail.
-In the C2-A1 section (Romans 9:1-5), Paul develops this point by listing various advantages that the ethnic Israelites have (see 9:4-5).
+In Romans 9:1-5, Paul develops this point by listing various other advantages that the ethnic Israelites have (see 9:4-5).

 Similarly, Paul’s question and answer from 3:3-4: ‘does their [i.e. the ethnic Israelites’] faithlessness nullify the faithfulness of God?
-By no means!’ corresponds to the beginning of the C2-B1 section (Romans 9:6-29):
+By no means!’ corresponds to the beginning of Romans 9:6-29:

 “ But it is not as though the word of God has failed.”

-This is what Paul will go on to demonstrate in the C2-B1 section (Romans 9:6-29) – that the faithlessness of so many of Paul’s fellow ethnic Israelites (i.e. the situation that so many of them are not trusting in Christ) does not mean that God has been unfaithful to his word.
+This is what Paul will go on to demonstrate in Romans 9:6-29 – that the faithlessness of so many of Paul’s fellow ethnic Israelites (i.e. the situation that so many of them are not trusting in Christ) does not mean that God has been unfaithful to his word.
+(The reference in Romans 9:6 to the ‘word’ of God corresponds to the references to the ‘oracles’ and ‘words’ of God in Romans 3:2 and 3:4 – all these words have the same Greek root.)

-Throughout the C2-B1 section (Romans 9:6-29), Paul makes his point by answering objections from a hypothetical questioner (see verses 14 and 19).
-There is also an implicit question at the beginning of the C2-B1 section, which corresponds to the question from 3:3 – “has the word of God failed?” (i.e. “has God been unfaithful to ethnic Israel?”).
+Throughout Romans 9:6-29, Paul makes his point by answering objections from a hypothetical questioner (see verses 14 and 19).
+There is also an implicit question at the beginning of this section, which corresponds to the question from 3:3 – “has the word of God failed?” (i.e. “has God been unfaithful to ethnic Israel?”).
 It makes sense for the objecting questioner to be an ethnic Israelite because, as well as fitting the context, Paul is specifically addressing the ethnic Israelites of the church in Rome in this part of the letter.

 Paul’s answer to the objection that the word of God has failed is straightforward.
 The word of God has not failed because God never promised to save people based on their ethnicity, nor is salvation based on works.
 This situation might anger the objecting questioner, who thinks that God ought to save based on ethnicity and/or works, but God has the right to save whomever he wants to save, and it is up to him to decide how he will go about doing this.